Kevin Hines: Suicide attempt

 On Monday, September 25, 2000, Hines traveled by bus to the Golden Gate Bridge.
 ABC News reported Hines began hearing voices in his head telling him to die.
 Hines threw himself over the rail.
 After leaping, Hines instantly felt regret.
 He turned himself around to land in the water legs first.
-After he surfaced, he felt a creature nudging his body which was a sea lion helping to keep Hines afloat until he was rescued by the Coast Guard.
+Hines says that after he surfaced, a sea lion helped to keep him afloat until he was rescued by the Coast Guard.

-Aftermath

-The New York Post reported: "Now Hines, when he had recently been diagnosed with bipolar disorder, tells his story to at-risk groups around the nation, urging people to get treatment for mental illness and helping them realize that suicide is not the answer."
-According to the San Francisco Magazine, he now works as a mental-health advocate.
+Hines tells his story to at-risk groups around the United States and urges people to get treatment for mental illness to help them realize that suicide is not the answer.
+As of 2018, he was working as a mental-health advocate.

 Public and media appearances

-Hines has been featured by CNN, HuffPost, ABC News, Larry King Now, The Today Show, BuzzFeed, PBS, 9 news Australia, The New York Post, Time, Business Insider, Newsweek, Forbes, Fox News, Reddit, and other media outlets.
+Hines has been featured by CNN, HuffPost, ABC News, Larry King Now, The Today Show, BuzzFeed, PBS, 9 news Australia, The New York Post, Time, Business Insider, Newsweek, Forbes, Fox News, and other media outlets.

 Hines also co-wrote and starred in the documentary Film, Suicide: The Ripple Effect, which was awarded Best Story at the Nice International Film Festival in Nice, France, in 2018.